 Although Chile and Peru dispute the origins of Pisco Sour, the way each country makes it is quite different and worth exploring.

 There are also significant differences in the way the Pisco brandy is made.
 In Chile, the Pisco brandy is aged in oak barrels which is not the case for Peruvian Pisco.

-Chilean drinks are just as unique and diverse as the food you will find throughout the country.
-Some of the drinks you will see everywhere, while others may need to dig for.
+Chilean drinks are as unique and diverse as the food you’ll find throughout the country.
+Some of the typical drinks in Chile you’ll see everywhere, while others you may need to dig for.

-However, if you are going to try all of these Chilean drinks, you’ll need some food to keep you going.
+However, if you are going to try all of these Chile drinks, you’ll need some Chilean food to keep you going.

 Savor The Adventure!

 Rosemary is the editor-in-chief and strategist at Authentic Food Quest.

 Traveling slow since 2015 with her partner, Claire, she has explored the cuisine in 45 countries and more than 240+ culinary cities.

 Her writing about local food specialties has been featured in Lonely Planet, Business Insider, Honest Cooking, Food Insider, and Huffington Post.